-Crestview Attorney for Possession of Heroin or Opioids
+Crestview Attorneys for Possession of Heroin or Opioids

-Disclaimer: I do not represent snitches.
+Disclaimer: We do not represent snitches.
 If that is your plan, call someone else.
-I will not help you get other people in trouble.
+We will not help you get other people in trouble.

 Heroin and Opioid abuse has exploded in Crestview over the last few years.
 This epidemic has gotten so serious, and there have been so many deaths from Opioid abuse, that it has actually affected our life expectancy as a country.

 My name is Tim Flaherty.
 I’ve been a criminal defense lawyer in Crestview and Okaloosa County since 2001.
-The Opioid crises is like nothing we have ever seen, and I want to do my part to help.
-As long as the police in Crestview and Okaloosa County continue to pursue prosecution and incarceration instead of treatment, I will be offering my defense services for a greatly reduced rate for anyone charged with Heroin or Opioid possession in Crestview.
+My partner’s name is Brandy Merrifield.
+The Opioid crises is like nothing we have ever seen, and we want to do our part to help.
+As long as the police in Crestview and Okaloosa County continue to pursue prosecution and incarceration instead of treatment, we will be offering my defense services for a greatly reduced rate for anyone charged with Heroin or Opioid possession in Crestview.

-I want to use my experience helping people get help for their addiction instead of seeing them sent to prison.
+We want to make sure our clients get help for their addiction instead of seeing them sent to prison.

-Call me at (850) 243-6097 for a free consultation if you have been charged with Possession of Heroin or Possession of Opioids in Crestview.
+Call Flaherty Defense Firm at (850) 398-8098 for a free consultation if you have been charged with Possession of Heroin or Possession of Opioids in Crestview.

 What is the penalty for Possession of Heroin or Opioids in Crestview?